Part of Nova Aurora, clarity tools for people the legal system was never designed for. $14.99 launch · $24.99 regular · one draft · this site only

 Sample report · Williamson County District Court (TX) · Family Checked against: TRCP + Williamson County Local Rules

 Original Petition for Divorce (anonymized) · 13 items checked · 8 PASS, 3 WARN, 2 FAIL.
 Citations include TRCP 21a (Certificate of Service), TRCP 57 (signature block), and Williamson County Local Rules on page limits and formatting.
-This sample shows the Texas format — every other state's report follows the same structure with that jurisdiction's rule citations (e.g. FRCP for federal court, CCP for California, CPLR for New York).
+This sample shows the Texas format; every other state's report follows the same structure with that jurisdiction's rule citations (e.g. FRCP for federal court, CCP for California, CPLR for New York).
+Every report now also includes copy-paste AI fix prompts for each flagged item plus a reusable 10-prompt appendix, and a multi-state Filing Roadmap covering the procedural gate clerks apply in your state.

 Your draft (excerpt)